 The limitation surfaces when finance or operations teams need self-serve analytics: ad hoc queries, cross-dimensional slicing, or visualization that goes beyond a fixed template.
 Crystal Reports does not support that workflow.
 It produces formatted reports from predefined layouts, not interactive dashboards.

-Most companies at $20M or above find they add Power BI or Tableau within 18 months of go-live.
-Power BI Pro runs approximately $10–$20 per user per month.
-For a 10-user finance and operations team, that is $1,200–$2,400 per year in BI licensing alone, before the connectors that pull SAP B1 data into Power BI are accounted for.
+Companies that need that workflow generally add Power BI or Tableau.
+Microsoft lists Power BI Pro at $14 per user per month, so a 10-user finance and operations team is $1,680 a year in BI licensing alone, and a 25-user team is $4,200, before the connectors that pull SAP B1 data into Power BI are accounted for.

 Third-party connectors between SAP B1 and Power BI carry additional costs, either as licensed middleware or as VAR billable hours to build and maintain a custom data pipeline.
-The total BI add-on spend for a mid-market SAP B1 company typically runs $5,000–$20,000 per year depending on user count and connector complexity.
-This cost is not specific to SAP B1: it is a category reality for any ERP that bundles a legacy reporting tool rather than a self-serve analytics layer.
+We have no verified figure for that connector layer and are not going to publish one.
+What is on the record is the licence rate above; what is not on the record is what your VAR will charge to keep a pipeline running.
+This is not specific to SAP B1 — it is a category reality for any ERP that bundles a legacy reporting tool rather than a self-serve analytics layer.
 It is also not on the original quote.

 Company A — $10M revenue, 10 users, manufacturing: